emacsnyc/emacsnyc.github.io/_posts/2015-02-11-monthly-meetup-searching-the-web-with-engine-mode.md

 title: Monthly Meetup&mdash;Searching the Web with engine-mode
 layout: post
 date: 2015-02-11 14:57
 scheduled: 2015-03-02 18:30
 ---

 {% include time.html %}
 {% include location_soho_west.html %}

+[Jonathan Magen] will be presenting *How I Use org-capture and Stuff*:

+> Org-capture is a great way to take notes and plan in Emacs.
+Capture
+> templates provide a flexible way to extend org-capture and
+> personalize the way you record various bits of information.
+This
+> talk will cover how Jonathan uses org-capture and provide an intro
+> to writing your own org-capture templates.

 [Harry Schwartz] will be presenting on *Searching the Web with engine-mode*: